scriptrdotio/eurotech_starter/README.md

 ### Subscribe the processdata script to the eurotech channel

-The above configuration subscribes your scriptr account to your mqtt topic on Everyware.
+The above configuration subscribes your scriptr.io account to your mqtt topic on Everyware.
 All messages that are published to the latter will automatically be received by your **eurotech** channel.
 In order to start working on the payload contained in these messages, you just need to subscribe a script to the **eurotech** channel:

 - Open the **/eurotech_simpleapp/api/inject** script by expanding the code tree on the left of your [workspace](https://www.scriptr.io/workspace)
 - In the tool bar click on **Subscribe**